 Configuring Security for KSQL¶

-KSQL supports many of the security features of both Apache Kafka and Schema Registry.
+KSQL supports many of the security features of both Apache Kafka and the Schema Registry.

 - KSQL supports Apache Kafka security features such as SSL for encryption, SASL for authentication, and authorization with ACLs.